 Connection Refused or Timeout

-• Use a tool like ping to test connectivity or telnet to test if the port is open (telnet <hostname> 22).
+to test if the port is open (telnet <hostname> 22

 Authentication Failures

-• If using a private key, ensure it is in the correct format (.ppk for PuTTY) and loaded in PuTTY’s Pageant or specified under Connection -> SSH -> Auth.
+- If using a private key, ensure it is in the correct format (

 Permission Denied (Publickey)